worldofmarcus/project-portfolio-4/README.md

     * When the admin signs in, signs out, create / update / deletes reviews and comments they always get a confirmation message to secure visual feedback.

 ## Code Validation
-The code on the 'Review | Alliance' site has been tested through W3C Markup Validatiaon Service, W3C CSS Validatiaaon Service and JSHint.
+The code on the 'Review | Alliance' site has been tested through W3C Markup Validation Service, W3C CSS Validation Service and JSHint.
 Errors were at first found on the site in the W3C Markup Validation Service but could quite easily be fixed (see bugs section).
 One error appeared as well in the W3C CSS Validation but that was connected to Font Awesome and not to the site code itself (see bugs section).

 ### Markup Validation
-After fixing the inital errors that W3C Markup Validaton Service reported, no errors were returned.
+After fixing the inital errors that W3C Markup Validation Service reported, no errors were returned.

 <details><summary><b>HTML Validation Result</b></summary>